wp-plugins/wp-symposium/readme.txt

 The goal of the forum is to be simple and as uncluttered as possible, whilst having powerful features within.

 Put `[symposium-forum]` on any WP page, and put the page URL in the Symposium options.

+*Settings*

+* Limit viewing of forum to particular user levels
+* View all topics on the forum, with delete/approve option

 *Categories*